 Revvin can set up a number of defaults for the lender that will allow them to send the applications to an AUS at any point in the application process, even if some information is missing.
 We can set up assumed values for the following fields id missing:

 - Assumed credit score

 All of the above can be added as a defaults that will be replaced with actual data as the borrower fills out the application.
 We can also set up the flow so that the above information is always entered by the borrower before a letter is generated.

 Our system is very configurable and can take multiple findings into the equation that determines whether to issue a letter or not.
 At any point in the application flow the lender can ask us to run 1 or multiple integrated AUS systems and return the pre-qualification to the borrower based on the results.

 Most of our lenders do not show decisioning.
 If the borrower does not qualify the application their application process will continue as normal.

 Example: in the below screen the borrower has completed a full application, run credit and picked a product and pricing.
 After that, an AUS was run and the borrower was deemed eligible.
 Because of that, we show the Pre-Qualification Letter follow-up task.

-In the lender portal the LO can adjust the details in the letter to suit the borrower’s needs when making an offer.
+In the Lender Hub the LO can adjust the details in the letter to suit the borrower’s needs when making an offer.
 In the screen below the LO has chosen to change some of the criteria for the Pre-Qualification letter, and has generated a second letter (the top row).